FaceTime Like A Pro (eBook)

 Update iOS

 The problem may be from your carrier’s end.
-When I first got my iPhone XR, I started getting messages error on the device.
-As it turned out, the issue was from the carrier side, and they had already issued an update to fix the problem.
+When I first got my iPhone XR, I started getting error messages on the device.
+As it turned out, the issue was on the carrier side, and they had already issued an update to resolve it.

 1. Launch Settings.